Other Integrations

 }

-Since we control how our pages are render to HTML and hydrated, we can use:
+Since you control how your pages are rendered, you can use:

 • Any UI framework (React 16, React 17, Vue 2, Vue 3, petite-vue, Svelte, Solid, Preact, ...)

-And, more importantly, integrating a view tool is simply a matter of following its official installation guide.
+Integrating a UI tool is usually only a matter of following its official installation guide.

 // /renderer/_default.page.client.js